Games played: 152

 With Zamora the Whites took a huge leap in quality.
 All his actions oozed security.
 His positioning in front of goal was perfect.
 He stood out for his incredible reflexes, nerves of steel and personality.
 The Madrid team he led finished the 1931/32 season unbeaten, winning La Liga title again the following season.

 His last game in a Whites’ shirt was in the Cup final in 1936, where he put on a memorable performance that allowed the club to win another trophy.
 Zamora ended his career in France with Nice.
 At present the trophy to the goalkeeper that concedes the least number of goals in La Liga bears his name.
 Had the trophy existed in his time, he would have won it on three occasions (1930, 1932 and 1933).
-He died in 1978.
+Died on 8 September 1978.

 2 La Liga